OfficeDev/TrainingContent/Graph/01-3 Capabilities/Lab.md

 ### Register and grant consent to the application

-Visit the [Application Registration Portal](https://apps.dev.microsoft.com). **Register** a new application, and copy the generated application ID for later use.  **Configure** the application:
+Visit the [Application Registration Portal](https://apps.dev.microsoft.com). **Register** a new Converged application, and copy the generated application ID for later use.  **Configure** the application:

 - **Generate** a new application password secret.
 Copy it for later use.
 - Add a **Native** application platform.
 Copy the generated URL for later use.
-- Add an **application** permission for the `User.ReadWriteAll` scope.
+- Add an **application** permission for the `User.ReadWrite.All` scope.
 - Make sure to **Save** all changes

 ![](Images/01.png)

-The application requests an application permission with the User.ReadWriteAll scope.
+The application requests an application permission with the User.ReadWrite.All scope.
 This permission requires administrative consent. **Copy** the following URL and **replace** the `{clientId}` placeholder with your application's client ID from the application registration portal.

 ````
 https://login.microsoftonline.com/common/adminconsent?client_id={clientId}&redirect_uri=http://localhost